tkem/mopidy-internetarchive/docs/index.rst

 Mopidy-InternetArchive
 ========================================================================

-Mopidy-InternetArchive is a Mopidy_ extension for playing music and audio from the `Internet Archive`_.
+Mopidy-InternetArchive is a Mopidy_ extension for playing music from the `Internet Archive`_.

 This extension lets you search for and stream recordings ranging from `alternative news programming`_, to `Grateful Dead concerts`_, to `Old